Bacteriocins from interbacterial warfare as antibiotic alternative

 - Validating their use in preclinical models of human infection and disease

-This will pave the way for their development as precision microbiome tools and antimicrobials against AMR pathogens.
+This pipeline will pave the way for their development as precision microbiome tools and antimicrobials against AMR pathogens.

 Expertise and Collaboration